Transport Tips when Backpacking

 Overland travel is a cheap way to cover moderate distances, and it also lets you stop off at interesting places on the way.
 A leisurely pace might involve spending 4 hours on a bus or train each day allowing you to take in the local sights.
 If you are trying to reach a particular destination there is usually sleeper trains and overnight buses that cater well for tourist needs.

 If you are travelling with a group and your budget can stretch to it hiring a car gives you the most freedom with regard to travel.
-Although an expensive option it really lets you get to out of the way and remote areas which can have some wonderful local culture.
+Although an expensive option, it really lets you get off the beaten path to remote areas which can have some wonderful local culture.